 These were the essential messages that the month of Rajab highlights.
 Some of the recommended acts of worship include an emphasis on worship which are generally accepted to increase a person’s spirituality.
 For example:

-1. The Prophet (SAW) fasted every Monday and Thursdays as documented in many authentic ahadith.
+1. The Prophet (SAW) fasted every Monday and Thursday as documented in many authentic ahadith.

 2. The Prophet (SAW) recommended doing zikr (remembering God).

 3. Finally the Prophet (SAW) always asked his followers to give to the poor and the needy all the time.

 These acts of worship prepare one to welcome the month of Ramadan.